vijay-shankaranand/tp/docs/DeveloperGuide.md

 6. **Use index number instead of event name for commands such as `link` and `add_task`**

-    The current implementation of JobFestGo requires the user has to enter the event name for commands such as `link` and `add_task`.
+    The current implementation of JobFestGo requires the user to enter the event name for commands such as `link` and `add_task`.
     This should be changed to allow the user to enter the index number of the event instead, to allow for faster input.
     Currently, the user has to enter `link n/John Doe ev/NUS Career Fair 2024` to link John Doe to the event NUS Career Fair 2024.
     With the enhancement, the user can enter `link n/John Doe ev/1` to link John Doe to the first event in the event list.